 The world of data integrations can be overwhelming.
-And trying to figure out how to connect Xero to Google Data Studio can prove to be a challenge considering the many options available, from manual data extraction and loading, to choosing and hiring a third-party connection service.
+And trying to figure out how to connect Xero to Looker Studio can prove to be a challenge considering the many options available, from manual data extraction and loading, to choosing and hiring a third-party connection service.

 Here, we've done the research for you.
-You'll get an overview of the manual process of getting Xero data to your Google Data Studio dashboard and see how inefficent it can be.
+You'll get an overview of the manual process of getting Xero data to your Looker Studio dashboard and see how inefficient it can be.
 But then we'll give you a break down of the top data integration platforms available, so you can choose the platform that will work best for you and your data needs.

-While Xero and Google Data Studio both offer native connectors, the services don’t offer connections to each other.
-Please also note, other data integration platforms may offer custom connectors with the ability to add Xero and/or Google Data Studio, but we’re just looking at services that have these connections out of the box.
+While Xero and Looker Studio both offer native connectors, the services don’t offer connections to each other.
+Please also note, other data integration platforms may offer custom connectors with the ability to add Xero and/or Looker Studio, but we’re just looking at services that have these connections out of the box.

 A Quick Look at the Manual Process

-Exporting and importing data is a tedious and time consuming task, even more so when you’re dealing with multiple Xero accounts and creating multiple reports within Google Data Studio.
+Exporting and importing data is a tedious and time-consuming task, even more so when you’re dealing with multiple Xero accounts and creating multiple reports within Looker Studio.

-Because Google Data Studio does not have a native Xero connector, your data must be input into something Data Studio can connect to, like Google Sheets or a CSV file.
+Because Looker Studio does not have a native Xero connector, your data must be input into something Looker Studio can connect to, like Google Sheets or a CSV file.

 So first you need to extract the data from Xero.
 The Xero platform is unable to export all organization data at once.
 So getting all of your data out of Xero is a multi-step and multi-export process.
 Xero data must be exported as individual reports and areas of your Xero accounts.

-Then, you must ensure all of those individual exports from Xero are in the right format, or have been imported to the right destination for Google Data Studio to connect.
-Then, you can import each report via Google Data Studio’s existing connectors.
+Then, you must ensure all of those individual exports from Xero are in the right format, or have been imported to the right destination for Looker Studio to connect.
+Then, you can import each report via Looker Studio’s existing connectors.
 And only then can you start visualizing and analyzing your data.

-Here’s a quick overview of what we’ve found in connecting Xero to Google Data Studio with some of the top third-party services that offer the Xero to Google Data Studio connection.
+Here’s a quick overview of what we’ve found in connecting Xero to Looker Studio with some of the top third-party services that offer the Xero to Looker Studio connection.